Harmony OS: Huawei’s Game-Changing Operating System

 Of all the devices, smartwatches are specifically a compelling case, mainly because Huawei has ventured into WearOS for the Huawei Watch GT.

-This is just a mere suspicion from now, as the company might decide to release new smartphones that run on the Harmony as soon as possible.
+From now on, this is just a suspicion, as the company might decide to release new smartphones that run on Harmony as soon as possible.

 Now, there is no clue as to what they have in mind when it comes to smartphones.